Torrance Superior Court – Criminal Case

 I've been practicing in the Torrance court for over twenty-five years doing exclusively criminal defense work there.
 Knowing the courthouse, the court staff, the bailiffs, the prosecutors and the judges when it comes to the defense of a criminal case is crucial in my opinion.

-Without this information, a defense attorney is not playing on a level playing field and unfortunately, the client will suffer.
-When you decide who your attorney is going to be in a case in the Torrance Superior Court, I encourage you to find someone who understands how that court system works, knows the tendencies of the judges and the prosecutors there and knows how to successfully maneuver a criminal case through that court – whether it be by way of a jury trial or whether there is a damage control situation where the attorney is going to have to negotiate and get mitigating evidence to show to the Torrance prosecutors.
+Without this knowledge, a defense attorney is at a disadvantage, and unfortunately, the client's case may suffer.
+When choosing your attorney for a case in the Torrance Superior Court, it's crucial to find someone who comprehensively understands the court system, the judges' and prosecutors' tendencies, and how to navigate a criminal case through the court.
+This includes knowing when to negotiate and present mitigating evidence to the Torrance prosecutors.

 Attorney Experience in Torrance Court Makes a Difference